 - (d) ERCOT shall produce monthly reports describing the voltage differences between the SE results and telemetry for the voltage critical buses identified in accordance with the State Estimator Standards. - (e) ERCOT shall produce monthly reports describing the MW differences as defined in the State Estimator Standards. - (f) ERCOT shall produce monthly reports identifying the sum of MW flows around telemetered SE Buses as described in paragraph (5) of Protocol Section 3.10.7.5.2, Continuous Telemetry of the Real-Time Measurements of Bus Load, Voltages, Tap Position, and Flows.

-[NOGRR025: Replace Section 9.3.1, Transmission Control, above, with the following upon system implementation:]
+[NOGRR025: Replace or insert applicable paragraph(s) of Section 9.3.1, Transmission Control, above, with the following upon system implementation:]

 9.3.1 Transmission Control